lichtara/lichtara-license-portal/02-governance/living-authorship-framework/en/living-authorship-framework.md

 This framework articulates living authorship as a structural condition rather than a symbolic attribution.
 It clarifies the distinction between authorship, contribution, co-authorship, and governance, and provides principles through which evolving systems may remain coherent, traceable, and ethically grounded over time.

-As a canonical component of the Lichtara System, this document operates in formal coherence with the Lichtara License v4 — Structural Living License and the Lichtara Governance Framework, supporting non-commercial, open-access, and versioned knowledge systems governed by care, responsibility, and continuity.
+As a canonical component of the Lichtara System, this document operates in formal coherence with the Lichtara License v4.1 and the Lichtara Governance Framework, supporting non-commercial, open-access, and versioned knowledge systems governed by care, responsibility, and continuity.

 ---